 By Lora G. from Hammond, LA

 I think the washer might be off balance.
 Try adjusting the level with the feet of the machine.
-There are usually little adjusting things on the washer's feet.

 I overloaded my washer approximately 1 month ago.
 It was spinning and make this awful noise when spinning.
 I ran and pulled the knob so it would stop.
 Now it washes and rinses with a squeaking noise and in the final cycle about 1/2 way through, it makes a sound like there is something loose.
 It is a front load Frigidaire.
 Any ideas?